There are a million ways AI can simplify the property buying and selling process for real estate agents and brokerages. Here's how and what's next.

 Virtual Tours

 In many situations, artificial intelligence helps us adapt to sudden changes in the real estate industry and our daily lives.
 As the Covid-19 pandemic halted movement across the world, the real estate industry was forced to adapt to AI in order to stay in business.
 Virtual tours and video tours were one of the most beneficial tech introductions.
-In fact, they were o successful that they’re still being used after the pandemic has gotten under control.
+In fact, they were so successful that they’re still being used after the pandemic was under control.

 Clients enjoy 3D views of properties with a few clicks and without leaving their homes.
 It’s easy to zoom in, read notes about the property, experience panoramic views of the home, view the space multiple times…